Managing Early Menopause Without Hormones

-Although hormone replacement may improve many menopausal symptoms, it is not safe for every woman.
-Hormone replacement therapy is usually not prescribed to women in the following categories:
+Although hormone replacement may improve many menopausal symptoms, it is not safe for everyone.
+Hormone replacement therapy is usually not prescribed for people with the following:

-For women who cannot, or choose not to take hormone replacement, there are nonhormonal options for treating many menopause symptoms.
-Importantly, in some women, menopausal symptoms may decrease naturally over time.
+For people who cannot, or choose not to take hormone replacement, there are nonhormonal options for treating many menopause symptoms.
+For some people, menopausal symptoms may decrease naturally over time.
 It is important to speak with your doctor and consider referral to a menopause expert to manage persistent symptoms.

 Medications